Dielectric barrier discharge: Construction

 DBD devices can be made in many configurations, typically planar, using parallel plates separated by a dielectric or cylindrical, using coaxial plates with a dielectric tube between them.
 In a common coaxial configuration, the dielectric is shaped in the same form as common fluorescent tubing.
 It is filled at atmospheric pressure with either a rare gas or rare gas-halide mix, with the glass walls acting as the dielectric barrier.
 Due to the atmospheric pressure level, such processes require high energy levels to sustain.
 Common dielectric materials include glass, quartz, ceramics and polymers.
 The gap distance between electrodes varies considerably, from less than 0.1 mm in plasma displays, several millimetres in ozone generators and up to several centimetres in CO2 lasers.

 Depending on the geometry, DBD can be generated in a volume (VDBD) or on a surface (SDBD).
 For VDBD the plasma is generated between two electrodes, for example between two parallel plates with a dielectric in between.
 At SDBD the microdischarges are generated on the surface of a dielectric, which results in a more homogeneous plasma than can be achieved using the VDBD configuration At SDBD the microdischarges are limited to the surface, therefore their density is higher compared to the VDBD.
 The plasma is generated on top of the surface of an SDBD plate.
 To easily ignite VDBD and obtain a uniformly distributed discharge in the gap, a pre-ionization DBD can be used.

 A particular compact and economic DBD plasma generator can be built based on the principles of the piezoelectric direct discharge.
 In this technique, the high voltage is generated with a piezo-transformer, the secondary circuit of which acts also as the high voltage electrode.
 Since the transformer material is a dielectric, the produced electric discharge resembles properties of the dielectric barrier discharge.

+Manipulation of the encapsulated electrode and distributing the encapsulated electrode throughout the dielectric layer has been shown to alter the performance of the dielectric barrier discharge (DBD) plasma actuator.
+Actuators with a shallow initial electrode are able to more efficiently impart momentum and mechanical power into the flow.